-In the evening the sailors would go to Honkytown, a lowlife strip with all the usual diversions.
-I used to run around there with a kid from North Carolina.
-He also liked to write, and we spent a lot of time studying women and the Honkytown criminals and trying to come up with sentences that said it best.
+Honkytown was the lowlife strip with all the usual diversions.
+I used to run around there with a kid my age from North Carolina.
+He was the Ordinary on the 8-12.
+He also liked to write, and we spent time trying to come up with sentences that said something best.

-I spent a little time talking to the truckers.
-They were union, a few were women.
-Cargo was tracked with sheets of paper on clipboards, and then signed off on.
-These were pre-computer days.
-No barcodes, no instant access to information.
+I spent a little time talking to truckers.
+They were union, few were women.
+Cargo was tracked with sheets of paper on clipboards, and then signed off.
+Pre-computer days, No barcodes, no instant access to information.

-Pay, for sailors, and longshoremen alike, was in cash.
-The paymaster for Sea-Land was a big fat guy with slick black hair and an oversize white shirt, who used to show up with two brawny guards, packing sidearms.
+Pay, for sailors and longshoremen, was in cash.
+The paymaster for Sea-Land was a fat guy with slick black hair and an oversize white shirt, who walked between two brawny guards, packing sidearms.
 They turned the mess hall into a pay station.
 You presented yourself, showed some ID and then he started counting out bills.
 On payday he carried a quarter million dollars in a briefcase.
 Pay was irregular, sometimes two or three weeks apart.

 Who were the other sailors on board?